-The draft CSDDD provides an obligation for in-scope companies that are not subject to the reporting obligation under the EU Accounting Directive (Directive 2013/34/EU of the European Parliament and of the Council) to publish an annual statement on their compliance with the requirements under the CSDDD on their website.
-The statement shall be published by 30 April each year, covering the previous calendar year.
+The CSDDD provides an obligation for in-scope companies that are not subject to the reporting obligation under the EU Accounting Directive (Directive 2013/34/EU of the

+European Parliament and of the Council) to publish an annual statement on their compliance with the requirements under the CSDDD on their website.
+The statement must be published within 12 months of the end of their financial year, covering the previous calendar year.